JeffGiroux/f5_terraform/Azure/Autoscale_via_lb/README.md

     - Performed by VM instance during onboarding to retrieve passwords and private keys
   - Backend pool service discovery - requires "Reader"
     - Performed by F5 Application Services AS3
-- If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
-For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)
-- This template requires a service account to deploy with the Terraform Azure provider and build out all the neccessary Azure objects
-  - See the [Terraform Azure Provider "Authenticating Using a Service Principal"](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) for details.
-Also, review the [available Azure built-in roles](https://docs.microsoft.com/en-gb/azure/role-based-access-control/built-in-roles) too.
   - Permissions will depend on the objects you are creating
-  - My service account for Terraform deployments in Azure uses the following roles:
-    - Contributor
   - ***Note***: Make sure to [practice least privilege](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#lower-exposure-of-privileged-accounts)
 - This template deploys into an existing network
   - You must have a VNET with three (3) subnets: management, external, internal